Ijaiswalshivam/Talk-In/.github/ISSUE_TEMPLATE/feature_request.md

 assignees: ''

 ---

-**Describe the solution you'd like**
+**Description:**
-A clear and concise description of what you want to happen.
+A clear and concise description of the desired feature.

-**Feature problem and its solution**
+**Problem:**
-What problem is this feature trying to solve?
+What problem does this feature aim to solve?

+**Proposed Solution:**
+A brief overview of the proposed solution.

+**Steps for Implementation:**
+1. Step one...
+2. Step two...
+   - Substep or additional details if needed.
+3. ...

-**Additional context**
+**Additional Context:**
-Add any other context or screenshots about the feature request here.
+Any additional context or relevant information.